General aspects

 - the full names of the organiser group members and the email addresses of the contact persons (representative and substitute)

-- the country of residence of the representative or (if a legal entity was created to manage the initiative) the name of the entity and the country where it is based
+- if a legal entity was created to manage the initiative, the name of the entity and the country where it is based

 For more on data protection, see the privacy statement.